 For example, when you play soccer and run towards the ball, someone kicks it to your left, you have to very suddenly change direction, your foot stays on the ground while your body starts turning outwards, and your knee twists outwards over your foot.

-How does Lateral Collateral Ligament sprain happen?
+How does a lateral collateral ligament sprain happen?

 It is very important to know and understand the difference and implications thereof.
 In the case of a tear, you may hear a snap or tearing sound.
 For example when a rugby player is tackled on his knee from the inside when his foot is firmly planted, the weight of the tackler will be in excess of what the Lateral Collateral ligament can resist.
 The force directed on the player’s knee is pushing his knee outwards.
 The Lateral Collateral ligament is at full stretch while a uncontrollable load is being forced on it, therefore this will thrust the ligament past its boundaries and cause the ligament to tear or completely rupture.